Very interesting book The Sum of Small Thing A theory of the Aspirational Class.

 giving importance to little things and treasuring their time.

-Women will choose to breast-feeding their children a habit pretty uncommon in the USA for a sort of pudor, but defeated.
+Women will choose to breast-feeding their children a habit pretty uncommon in the USA.

 They will have nannies for their children, they will avoid structures where to put them while they work.